EmperorYP7/CoviSource/.github/CONTRIBUTING.md

 ### Contributing to Backend

-The backend for this project is made using TypeScript, PostgreSQL, GraphQL, redis, Apollo and other libraries.
+The backend for this project is made using TypeScript, PostgreSQL, GraphQL, Redis, Apollo and other libraries.

+We'd be giving instructions for Docker soon!

 1. Fork this repository